 I was given tips on this, and we put this into practice in the final session.
 It was my best session yet.
 I Braked late and carried speed through the corners.
 This allowed me to get both knees down, left on the final hairpin and right on the first corner.
 I was so happy!
 That alone made my day.

 The pace increased massively in the final session, I was getting faster on corner exit and braking later and I didn’t want it to end, but soon enough the flags came out, and we headed back to the pits.
 Certificates and prizes were given out. after the final debrief.

 I spent the afternoon watching other groups come and go out of the pits and observing out on the track.
 It was interesting to see the instructors pointing things out to students.

 Overall I the whole day as fantastic.
 The event was exceptionally well run, and everything ran like clockwork, as you would expect.
 The instructors were spot on with tuition and feedback.
 I left the day feeling a lot more confident and a much better rider, with photos to prove it.

-Cost.
-After crunching the numbers it’s great value!
+Costs, after crunching the numbers it’s a great value day

 I have had quite a few people ask about the cost of the day, and the honest answer is to say that there are cheaper ways to get on track.
 Of course, you can rock up to an ordinary track day (anywhere from £120+) and have a full day on track with your bike.